SalesforceFoundation/NPSP/Contributor/Do-the-Work.md

 Your branch name should start with 'feature/'.
 If you're working on a specific GitHub issue, put that next.
 Your branch name shouldn't have spaces or special characters.
 Then put a 2-3 word summary of what you're working on - abbreviations are fine.

-Commit all your changes to this branch
+Commit all your changes to this branch - it will make it much easier when it comes time to submit your pull request.

 # NPSP Apex Documentation